 Later in December Belgian intelligence agents report that, "The Interahamwe are armed to the teeth and on alert.
 Many of them have been trained at the military camp in Bugesera.
 Each of them has ammunition, grenades, mines and knives.
 They have been trained to use guns that are stockpiled with their respective chiefs.
 They are all just waiting for the right moment to act."

-1994 - On 11 January, General Dallaire sends a telegram to his superiors describing a build-up of the Interahamwe and warning that all Tutsi in Kigali are being targeted for extermination.
-The telegram says that an Interahamwe informant has revealed a plan to kill a number of Belgian soldiers in the UNAMIR contingent "and thus guarantee Belgian withdrawal from Rwanda."
-It says that the informant has also disclosed the location of a "major weapons cache."
+1994 - On 11 January General Dallaire sends a telegram to his superiors describing the build-up of the Interahamwe and warning that all Tutsi in Kigali are being targeted for extermination.
+The telegram says that an Interahamwe informant has revealed a plan to kill a number of Belgian soldiers in the UNAMIR contingent "and thus guarantee Belgian withdrawal from Rwanda".
+It says that the informant has also disclosed the location of a "major weapons cache".
 However, the UN vetoes a proposal to seize the weapons.

-Around 8:30 p.m. on 6 April, unknown assailants shoot down an aeroplane carrying President Habyarimana and the president of Burundi, Cyprien Ntaryamira, as it prepares to land at Kigali.
+The building tensions spill over around 8:30 p.m. on 6 April when unknown assailants shoot down an aeroplane carrying President Habyarimana and the president of Burundi, Cyprien Ntaryamira, as it prepares to land at Kigali.
 Both men are killed.
 The chief-of-staff of the Rwandan Army also dies in the crash.

 Coincidentally, the minister of defence, the chief of Army Intelligence Services, and the officer in charge of operations in the Army General Staff are all out of the country.

-In the ensuing power-vacuum Bagosora takes charge, closing out the Prime Minister and leader of the MDR, Agathe Uwilingiyimana, and initiating steps that will eliminate all legitimate claimants to government and all opposition within the armed forces.
+In the ensuing power-vacuum Bagosora takes charge, isolating Prime Minister Agathe Uwilingiyimana, and initiating steps that eliminate all legitimate claimants to government and all opposition within the armed forces.
 He fails, however, to have himself officially installed as the country's leader.

 Undeterred, Bagosora begins issuing orders for the extermination of Rwanda's Tutsi population.
-The Presidential Guard and other elite troops loyal to Bagosora, backed by about 2,000 militia, target prominent Tutsi leaders and officials named on pre-prepared lists.
+The Presidential Guard and other elite troops loyal to Bagosora, along with about 2,000 militia, target prominent Tutsi leaders and officials named on pre-prepared lists.

 Prime Minister Uwilingiyimana and 10 Belgian peacekeepers sent to protect her are among the first victims.
 The Belgians are killed about 100 metres from where Bagosora is attending a meeting.
 Though informed of the threat to the peacekeepers, Bagosora does nothing to intervene.